How case appraisal works

 - reads the documents sent by the parties and listens to the case presented by the parties (or their lawyers)

-- The case appraiser assesses the merits of each case and comes to a decision about the dispute.
+- assesses the merits of each case and makes a decision about the dispute

-- The case appraiser files a certificate with the registrar, together with a copy of the decision.
+- files a certificate with the registrar with a copy of the decision.

-If a party is not happy with the case appraiser’s decision, they can elect to go to trial in the usual way.
+If you’re not happy with the case appraiser’s decision, you can elect to go to trial in the usual way.

-You or your lawyer must file a Form 37 - Notice of election to go to trial (UCPR) with the registrar no more than 28 days after the case appraiser’s certificate is filed.
+To elect to go to trial, file a Form 37 - Notice of election to go to trial or hearing in the ordinary way (DOC, 30KB) with the registrar within 28 days of the case appraiser filing the certificate.

 The court can enforce the decision only if you apply to the court for an order giving effect to it.

-This can be done when the 28 days allowed for filing a Form 37 - Notice of election to go to trial (UCPR) have passed, or earlier if both parties agree.
+You can do this once the 28 days allowed for filing the notice of election to go to trial have passed, or earlier if both parties agree.